-Eligible faculty members, as used in this section, are those who hold a temporary, term, probationary, or tenure appointment involving service of half time or greater for a period of at least nine (9) months (an academic year).
-In the event a temporary faculty member initially appointed for a single semester is continued beyond the original appointment for an additional semester(s), such faculty member shall be eligible for health insurance contributions effective at the commencement of the second semester to continue as long as the temporary faculty member is continuously employed.
+Eligible faculty members, as used in this section, are those who hold a term, probationary, or tenure appointment involving service of half time or greater for a period of at least nine (9) months (an academic year).
+Temporary unit faculty are eligible for health insurance when their current assignment is 50% or greater FTE and they also had a 25% or greater FTE assignment in the prior academic semester or prior academic year.